UWIT-IAM/pydantic-slack-client/README.md

 # pydantic-slack-client

-A pydanticized implementation of the Slack client.
+A pydanticized implementation of the Slack client that can be shared between applications.

+##